S&P 500 closes little changed as "meme stocks" extend rally

 “We’re in this twilight zone until probably right after the Fourth of July, when we see earnings season kick in,” Nolte added.

-The CBOE volatility index (.VIX), a measure of investor anxiety, touched its lowest level in over a year.
+The CBOE volatility index, a measure of investor anxiety, touched its lowest level in over a year.

-Clover Health Investments (CLOV.O) seized top billing among meme stocks, surging 85.8%, the biggest percentage winner in the Nasdaq. read more
+Clover Health Investments seized top billing among meme stocks, surging 85.8%, the biggest percentage winner in the Nasdaq.

-Other stocks whose recent explosive trading volumes have been attributed to social media buzz, including GameStop Corp (GME.N), Bed Bath & Beyond Inc (BBBY.O), Workhorse Group (WKHS.O) and others, ended the session between 7% and 12% higher.
+Other stocks whose recent explosive trading volumes have been attributed to social media buzz, including GameStop Corp, Bed Bath & Beyond Inc, Workhorse Group and others, ended the session between 7% and 12% higher.

 “(Meme stocks) are where the action is, but you flip it over and look crypto and that’s a mess,” Nolte said.
 “Now the meme stocks are taking over from crypto as the place to be and it’s all a consequence of very easy monetary policy.”